This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Brain research suggests clinical similarities between food addiction and drug dependence.
 There is evidence that bingeing on sugar-dense palatable foods increases extracellular dopamine in the striatum and therefore possesses addictive potential.
 Also, elevated blood glucose levels catalyze the absorption of tryptophan through the LNAA (large neutral amino acid) complex and its conversion into the mood-elevating neurochemical serotonin.
 For some, palatable foods have palliative properties and can be viewed as a form of self medication.
 There are a number of biological and psychological similarities between food and drugs, such as craving and loss of control.
 However, there is one difference: acute tryptophan depletion does not seem to induce relapse in recovering drug-dependent persons (Fortuna, 2012).

-Obese women with binge eating disorder who met the “food addiction” criteria on the Yale Food Addiction Scale had significantly higher levels of depression, negative affect, emotional dysregulation, eating disorder psychopathology, and lower self esteem.
-(Gearhardt, 2012)
+More than one-third of obese individuals in weight-loss treatment programs report difficulties with binge eating (Yanovski, 2002).
+Obese women with binge-eating disorder (BED) who met the “food addiction” criteria on the Yale Food Addiction Scale had significantly higher levels of depression, negative affect, emotional disregulation, eating disorder psychopathology, and lower self-esteem (Gearhardt, 2012).

 Food insecurity is defined as the unavailability of or inability to acquire nutritionally adequate and safe food.
 In many low-income neighborhoods, there are few grocery stores so individuals rely on convenience stores and fast food restaurants to feed themselves and their families.
 According to the Census Bureau and U.S. Department of Agriculture, 30 million Americans are affected by hunger and food insecurity.
 The lack of healthy food options and money to purchase these kinds of foods contribute to the rise in obesity in low-income individuals (CenterOnHunger.org, 2010).